oeg-upm/solar-qa/CLI/README.md

-"--hf_key": your huggingface token, this is required to use the similarity model, type="str" "--llm_platform": indication of which llm online platform you wish to use, option=["grob"] "--sim_model_id": the reference id for the similarity model, type="str" "--pdf_file_path": the directory for the pdf fild that you wish to analysis, type="str", file type=.pdf "--prompt_file_path": the directory for the json file that contains your prompt, file type=.json "--context_file_path": the directory for where you wish to save the output file, file type=.json
+"--hf_key": your huggingface token, this is required to use the similarity model, type="str" "--llm_platform": indication of which llm online platform you wish to use, option=["grob"] "--sim_model_id": the reference id for the similarity model, type="str" "--input_file_path": the directory for the pdf fild that you wish to analysis, type="str", file type=.pdf "--prompt_file_path": the directory for the json file that contains your prompt, file type=.json "--context_file_path": the directory for where you wish to save the output file, file type=.json
 ```